Kirigaya230/Discord-Welcome-Bot-And-Scheduled-Message/README.md

 https://nodejs.org/en

 # install
-In your VS code you will need to use these installation codes before your bot can start working:
+In your `VScode` you will need to use these installation codes before your bot can start working:
 ```
 npm init -y
 ```